jorenheit/brainfix/README.md

 Only positive integers are supported; the compiler will throw an error on the use of the unary minus sign.
 A warning is issued when the program contains numbers that exceed the range of the specified type (e.g. 255 for the default `int8` type).

 #### Indexing
-Once a variable is declared (as an array), it can be indexed using the familiar index-operator `[]`.
+Once a variable is declared as an array, it can be indexed using the familiar index-operator `[]`.
 Elements can be both accessed and changed using this operator.
 When the index to the array can be resolved at compile-time, the compiler will check if it is within bounds.
 Otherwise, it's up to the programmer to make sure the index is within the size of the indexed variable.

 ```javascript
 function main()